viliakov2/as2020111701/task1/Readme.md

 # This directory contains Architecture proposal and Terraform code to provision a Magento based web portal in AWS

 ## Abstract

-The solution focuses on making the insfrastructure scalable, providing High Availability within an AWS Region.
+The solution focuses on making the infrastructure scalable, providing High Availability within an AWS Region.
 Encryption, Monitoring, Logging, Alerting, Backup, and Disaster Recovery procedures haven't been considered in the solution.
-The installation of Magento application is made as simple as possible.
+The installation of the Magento application is made as simple as possible.

 ## Architecture

-It follows classical 3-tier setup for a web application.
+It follows a classical 3-tier setup for a web application.
 Resources are distributed across 2 Availability Zones to provide High Availability.
-Application deployed to EC2 instances managed by Autoscaling Group which provide options to scale out to handle the load when needed.
+Application deployed to EC2 instances managed by Autoscaling Group which provides options to scale out to handle the load when needed.
 MariaDB instance is provisioned with Multi-AZ option enabled and the application cache backed up by master/replica installation of Redis with automatic failover to ensure High Availability.
-To reduce latency of the web application CDN is introduced to serve static content and Magento Page/General caches are powered by Redis.
+To reduce the latency of the web application CDN is introduced to serve static content and Magento Page/General caches are powered by Redis.

 The components:
-* An L7 Load Balancer proxying http requests to application instances.
+* An L7 Load Balancer proxying HTTP requests to application instances.
 * CDN serving static content.
 * Compute instances hosting Magento applications.
 * An NFS filesystem to share content among application instances.